Who can apply?

 Who screens/judges the applications?

-Applications and Final Performances will be judged by a panel of qualified judges comprised of music industry professionals and educators, and will be judged based upon the following equally-weighted criteria: (i) intonation; (ii) diction; (iii) phrasing; (iv) rhythm; and (v) song interpretation.
+Applications and Final Performances will be judged by a panel of qualified judges comprised of music industry professionals and educators, and will be judged based upon the following equally-weighted criteria: (i) intonation; (ii) tone quality; (iii) rhythm; (iv) song interpretation; and (v) presentation.
 ALL applicants will receive written feedback on their submissions from the judges.

 What is the Great American Songbook?